rozek/node-red-ai-toolkit/README.md

 ### configure_toolkit ###

 This node can be used to configure the Node-RED AI Toolkit according to your specific needs.
-Uusually, it is invoked upon node deployment (or at server startup) and then never used again
+Usually, it is invoked upon node deployment (or at server startup) and then never used again

 (t.b.w.)